-When people ask me what there is to do in Kyrgyzstan, besides talking about the unique cultural aspect, I often mention adventure activities – those of which are made possible by the mountainous landscape.
+When people ask me what there is to do in Kyrgyzstan, besides talking about the unique cultural aspect, I often mention adventure activities, which are made possible by the mountainous landscape.

-These mountains are the reason the country has become known as the “Switzerland of Central Asia”, and the reason a number of trekking-related companies have been popping up in Bishkek, such as the Trekking Union.
+These mountains are why the country has become known as the “Switzerland of Central Asia” and why many trekking-related companies have been popping up in Bishkek, such as the Trekking Union.

 Fancy yourself an expert climber, or at least a strong enthusiast?
 Because of the mountains, Kyrgyzstan is a prime location for mountain climbing with several coveted peaks.